adpir/Word-Connections/README.md

 ### `a Positive Affirmations creation`

 ## *Objective*
-# Our goal was to craete a websiite that meets the criteria of the following user story.
+# Our goal was to create a website that meets the criteria of the following user story.

 `AS A person who doesn’t know this word`
 *I WANT to be able to easily search in one spot and find tons of cool stuff about the word*